 Our free tool provides options, advice, and next steps based on your unique situation.

-Rehab services at a skilled nursing facility may include:
+Rehab care services at a skilled nursing home may include:

-Elderly adults at skilled nursing facilities receive therapies for an average of one to two hours per day.
-They also receive personal care and help with activities of daily living, such as eating, bathing, and using the restroom.
+Residents at skilled nursing facilities typically receive rehab therapies for an average of one to two hours per day.
+They will also receive meals and help with their activities of daily living (ADLs), such as eating, bathing, and using the restroom.

 Staff at these facilities include certified nursing assistants, licensed practical nurses, registered nurses, and physical, occupational, and speech therapists, among other specialists.
-Once staff evaluate your loved one’s health and rehab goals, they’ll develop a care plan.
-The plan outlines the type of rehab services your family member needs and how often they’ll receive them.
+Once health care staff evaluate the patient’s health and rehab goals, they’ll develop a care plan.
+The plan outlines the type of rehab services a person needs and how often they’ll receive them.

-Rehab at a skilled nursing facility may be partially or fully covered by Medicare, depending on how long your parent needs rehab care.
-Medicare coverage may include a shared room, meals, medications, skilled nursing care, different types of therapies, and more.
-To be eligible for Medicare coverage, your loved one must enter the facility within 30 days of being discharged after a hospital stay that lasted at least three days.[01]
+Rehab at a skilled nursing facility may be partially or fully covered by Medicare, depending on how long a person needs rehab care.
+Medicare coverage may include a shared room, meals, medications, skilled nursing care, and different types of therapies.
+To be eligible for Medicare coverage, the patient must enter the facility within 30 days of being discharged after a hospital stay that lasted at least three days.[01]

 Our free tool provides options, advice, and next steps based on your unique situation.

-When you’re trying to choose the right rehab option for your senior loved one, it’s important to discuss rehab goals and needs with their doctor.
-In fact, your loved one’s care team will likely take the lead in deciding which facility will be the best fit.
+When you’re trying to choose the right rehab option, it’s important to discuss rehab goals and needs with a doctor.
+A patient’s care team in the hospital will often take the lead in deciding which facility will be the best fit and will offer families a few options.

-Here are a few important factors that your parent’s care team will consider before choosing between a skilled nursing facility, nursing home, and rehab center:
+Here are some important factors to consider before choosing between a skilled nursing home and rehab center for rehabilitative needs after illness, injury, or a hospital stay:

 ---|---|---|